-Many a time you need to save online videos on your Windows 10 computer for offline viewing.
-Microsoft Edge offers an inbuilt feature which allows you to directly save videos using Microsoft Edge in Windows 10.
-If you are using a touch screen, then long press and hold on the touch screen to get the option.
+Many a time, you need to save online videos on your Windows 10 computer for offline viewing.
+Microsoft Edge offers an inbuilt feature that allows you to directly save videos using Microsoft Edge in Windows 11/10.
+If you are using a touch screen, then long press and hold on to the touch screen to get the option.

-The feature first became available in Windows 10 build 10565 and works with only a few online videos services.
-Services like YouTube, Vimeo and others block any browser to download videos directly.
+The feature first became available in Windows 10 build 10565 and worked with only a few online videos services.
+Services like YouTube, Vimeo, and others block any browser from downloading videos directly.
 You can only download videos from them using their app.

 — Sampson (@jonathansampson) October 12, 2015

-- Right-click or long-press and hold on the video to get controls.
+- Right-click or long-press and hold on to the video to get controls.